Arnav-panjla/CPLD_meth_game/README.md

 ## Overview

+FPGA Memory Game Implementation
-This project implements a mathematics game on a MAX3000A CPLD using Verilog.
-The CPLD interfaces with switches for input and displays outputs via BCD and LEDs.
+This Verilog code implements a memory-based arithmetic game on MAX3000A CPLD using Verilog.
+The system operates on a 1Hz clock, with each game cycle broken into five distinct phases:

+- The system generates random numbers using a 5-bit LFSR, displaying each value and accumulating their sum.
+- After clearing the display, players input their calculated sum using switches.
+- The system then shows the correct answer and evaluates the player's input with LED patterns indicating success or failure.
+- Finally, the game automatically resets for a new round.

+A separate binary_to_BCD module handles conversion for the 7-segment display.

 ## Hardware Specifications